Rachel Held Evans died yesterday. I can’t stop thinking about her.

 Rachel did it with a dose of humor and the leadership doesn’t often take kindly to that either, interpreting it as mocking or arrogant – especially if it’s a woman speaking.

 Reviews of Rachel’s books by readers, though, were filled with praise for a woman who said aloud the things many of us thought.
-Her year of living Biblically as a woman illustrated the absurdity of such in a way that no sermon or essay ever could.
+Her year of living as a Biblical woman illustrated the absurdity of such in a way that no sermon or essay ever could.

 I was working on Secondborn’s quilt yesterday when Hubs, sitting nearby at his desk, asked, “Do you know Rachel Held Evans?”